 This guide aims to demystify the concept of shimming in cyber security.
 By learning about this technique, its history, and its implications, you will gain a deeper understanding of the complex cyber security landscape.

 Understanding the basics of cyber security

-Consider cyber security as a fortress safeguarding an organisation’s digital assets.
-Its significance cannot be overstated in today’s digital-first world where a single breach can have far-reaching economic and reputational consequences.
+Consider cyber security as a fortress safeguarding an organization’s digital assets.
+Its significance cannot be overstated in today’s digital-first world, where a single breach can have far-reaching economic and reputational consequences.

 Introduction to shimming in cyber security

 Shimming in cyber security is a technique used by hackers to manipulate the way that an application works and allow it to run malicious code.
 Its stealthy nature makes it a troublesome cyber security threat.